ThunderID/InputComponents/README.md

 Component will be injected via element.

 ###Element
 To build UI element, pass structured array matching to this documentation.
-This Element array structure will be valid to all element class.
+This array structure will be valid to all element class.

 	'element-class'      => [string] class of element.
 	'element-type'       => [string] element type.
 Check Input Element Contacts bellow for available options